RobotLeopard86/CacaoEngine/CONTRIBUTING.md

 ## VERY IMPORTANT
 * Citrus Engine will currently ONLY build on GNU/Linux using C++20.
+* Citrus Engine is currently known NOT to build on Debian and its derivatives (e.g. Ubuntu, Linux Mint)
 * Citrus Engine currently does not support Wayland, only X11.
 * You may need to install certain development packages if you are on GNU/Linux, as the project will not build without them.
-    * On Debian and its derivatives (e.g. Ubuntu, Linux Mint), the  `xorg-dev` package is required
     * On Fedora and its derivatives (e.g. CentOS, Red Hat), the `libXcursor-devel`, `libXi-devel`, `libXinerama-devel`, and `libXrandr-devel` packages are required
     * On Arch and its derivatives (e.g. Manjaro), the `libglvnd`, `libxi`, `libxinerama`, `libxrandr`, `libxcursor`, `libxkbcommon`, and `mesa` packages are required